Advertiser Disclosure

 To start using your card, the easiest way to deposit funds is by using Interac e-Transfer.
 You can also set up a direct load to put all or a portion of your paycheque on your KOHO Card.

 After loading the card, you are ready to roll!
 Whether you want to pay for coffee, groceries, or your monthly bills, the KOHO card does it all.
-You also earn 0.5% to 1.5% interest on your entire balance when you set up a direct deposit to your account.
+You also earn 3.00% to 5.00% interest on your entire balance.

 Not only that, but the app also provides easy-to-understand insights into your spending patterns, lets you set savings goals, and helps you reach them.

 KOHO used to offer a prepaid Visa; however, it became a Mastercard in 2022.
-It is available in Quebec.
+It is also now available in Quebec.

 KOHO